sharpchen/sharpchen.github.io/docs/document/Modern CSharp/docs/Understanding Bit Operation.md

 > Left & Right Shifting supports only `int`, `uint`, `long`, `ulong`.
 If you perform shifting on other integer types, the leftoperand is converted as `int`

 > [!NOTE]
-> If shift count exceeds the bit width or is even negative, the count is determined by
+> If shift count exceeds the bit width or it's a negative integer, the count is determined by
 > - if leftoperand is `int` or `uint`: `count = count & 0b_1_1111`
 > - if leftoperand is `long` or `ulong`: `count = count & 0b_11_1111`

 > [!NOTE]
-> Left shifting might discard sign of the number when it's signed
+> Left shifting might discard sign of the number when shift count is greater than 0
 >```cs
 >int foo = -0b_0001_0001_0001_0001_0001_0001_0001_0001_01;
 >Console.WriteLine(foo.ToString("B32"));
 >Console.WriteLine((foo << 1).ToString("B32"));
 >Console.WriteLine(int.IsPositive(foo << 1));
 >// 10111011101110111011101110111011
 >// 01110111011101110111011101110110
 >// True